Keppy's MIDI Converter

 .

-Standard rendering means it will render the MIDI at a perfect performance, while realtime rendering adds some 'realism' or randomness to certain variables by creating a buffered playback simulation.
+Standard rendering means it will render the MIDI as accurate as possible, while realtime rendering adds some 'realism' or randomness to certain variables by creating a buffered playback simulation.

 Polyphony limit